Joseph Koerner: Career

 A member of the American Academy of Arts and Sciences (since 1995) and the American Philosophical Society (since 2008), and a Fellow of Society of Antiquaries of London (since 2021), Koerner has served on the boards of the Isabella Stewart Gardner Museum, the Yale University Art Gallery, the Frick Art Reference Library, the Warburg Institute, Ralston College, and the American Academy in Berlin.
-He received a Guggenheim Fellowship for his research on Reformation art (2006-7) and has served as Visiting Professor at the University of Konstanz (1991) and the Kunsthistorisches Institut in Florenz.
+He received a Guggenheim Fellowship for his research on Reformation art (2006-7) and has served as visiting professor at the University of Konstanz (1991) and the Kunsthistorisches Institut in Florenz.
 In 2009, Koerner was one of three recipients of the Andrew W. Mellon Foundation's Distinguished Achievement Award, which funded an academic and creative project on homemaking (geographic, architectural, and psychic) in Vienna from Otto Wagner to the present day.
 Based at Harvard, the project produced the 2013 Slade Lectures series "City of Dreams" and the documentary film written, produced, and directed by Koerner, The Burning Child.
+Koerner has been primary advisor of some twenty-five doctoral dissertations completed at Harvard, the Courtauld Institute, University College London, and Frankfurt University.
 In 2020 the College Art Association honored him with its 2020 Distinguished Lifetime Achievement Award for Writing on Art.
+He a member of the Executive Committee of Harvard's Center for Jewish Studies and currently (until 2027) Koerner serves as Chair of Harvard's Department of History of Art and Architecture.